 LOSS BLOCK

-In the LOSS Block, you will be shown 2 circles one on the left and right sides of the screen.
+In the LOSS Block, you will be shown 2 circles, one on the left and one on the right side of the screen.
 Each circle will contain 100 dots, some Red and some White.
 The Red dots correspond to the probability of losing $10, whereas the White dots correspond to losing $0.
-Your job is to decide which lottery you would prefer to be selected at the end for the lottery game.
-You may choose by using the LEFT or RIGHT Arrow Keys.
+Again, your job is to decide which of the two lotteries you would prefer to play towards your final earnings, and you indicate your choices using the LEFT or RIGHT Arrow Keys.

+Again, note that only one of your decisions during the LOSS Block will affect your final payoff.
+However, since you will not know which trial will be randomly selected to count until you draw a random number at the end of the experiment, your best strategy is to treat each decision as if it were the one that matters.
+After all, that might be the trial that is selected and implemented!

-Each decision trail entails the following sequence of events:
+Each decision trial entails the following sequence of events:

 A fixation cross will appear in the center of the screen, as shown in the following screenshot.
-You must look at the cross in order to proceed to the next screen.
+You must maintain fixation on the cross in order to proceed to the next screen.

 Two Loss lotteries will appear on the screen.
-Make your choice by pressing either the LEFT or RIGHT Arrow Keys.
+Make your choice by pressing either the LEFT or RIGHT Arrow Keys at any time.

 After you make a response, the option selected will be briefly highlighted before moving to the next trial after a short pause.

-NEXT STEPS

-The experiment is divided into 2 decision blocks:

-A block of 200 WIN trials

-A block of 200 LOSS trials

-At the end of the experiment, you will pick a number (labelled 1-200) from a cup and the lottery chosen in that trial in both the WIN and LOSS trials is played.
-This can potentially increase/ decrease your total payout from participating in the experiment.
-Further details will be explained at that time.

 IMPORTANT

 We will measure how your eyes move while you make decisions.
-In order to do this with accuracy, it is very important that you follow the following three instructions:
+In order to be able to do this accurately, which is important for the goals of the experiment, it is very important that you follow the following three instructions:

 Look ATTENTIVELY at the screen as you make your decisions.